 All programs will receive a GSQ Quarterly Quality Incentive after submitting their invoice.
 Programs must have a State of NH vendor number in order to submit an invoice.
 A program must be awarded their GSQ Quality Step at least 30 days before the end of the quarter in order to be eligible for that quarter's GSQ Quality Incentive.
-Programs that progress to a higher GSQ end of the guarter, will receive the funding amount associated with their new GSQ Quality Step.
+Programs that progress to a higher GSQ Quality Step during the quarter, but at least 30 days before the end of the quarter, will receive the funding amount associated with their new GSQ Quality Step.